 Keep in mind, however, that inherent source-to-mic delays provide subtle yet important auditory cues that listeners use to interpret the acoustic space.
 So the most realistic room emulations will be achieved when “aligned” is switched off.

 This is just the beginning of what Ocean Way Studios can do.
-For a deep dive, check out the Ocean Way Studios UAD Plug-Ins Manual.
-And of course, have fun simply exploring the space of these virtual studios on your own.
+Have fun exploring the space of these virtual studios on your own.

 — Will Shanks

 How Pros Use ReverbApril 20, 2016 1:47:42 PM PDT